The Three Tenors in Concert 1994

 The Three Tenors in Concert 1994 is a live album by José Carreras, Plácido Domingo and Luciano Pavarotti with conductor Zubin Mehta.
-The album was recorded on July 16, 1994, at the Three Tenors concert in Los Angeles with the Los Angeles Philharmonic and the chorus of the Los Angeles Opera on the night before the 1994 FIFA World Cup Final.
+The album was recorded on July 16, 1994, at the Three Tenors concert, at Dodger Stadium, in Los Angeles with the Los Angeles Philharmonic and the chorus of the Los Angeles Opera on the eve of the 1994 FIFA World Cup final.
 An estimated 1.3 billion viewers watched the concert as a television broadcast special across the world.

 This concert has been released on home video formats, and re-released on Streaming Video formats on 2019.